FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Rory Tollett pulls out a small gap on Adrian King as they head through the Brooklands Luffield complex Photo - Mick Walker

 The leaders remained close until lap 10 when Rory put in a 1.13.848 lap which pulled the Austin Healey 1.5 seconds clear of Adrian in the AC Ace.
 Despite being well into the pit window, the pits remained largely deserted of competitors, only Tristan Bradfield bringing in the Sunbeam Alpine on lap 9 and Benn Faulkner in the Bristol the following lap, although Benn was already a lap down on the leaders and the stop would put him 2 laps down.
 The Cawley/Groves Elite was still 3rd but now 17 seconds behind the Ace but 3.5 seconds ahead of the Mitchell Elite.
 Neil Burnside was 5th, less than 3 seconds behind Andrew, and this was turning into a fine drive by Neil in the MGA Twin Cam.
-He was 10 seconds ahead of Mark Hoble in the Morgan who, in turn, was 10 seconds ahead of Jonny Shearer’s Morgan, so the field was becoming well spread out.
+He was 10 seconds ahead of Mark Hoble in the Morgan who, in turn, was 10 seconds ahead of Jonny Shear’s Morgan, so the field was becoming well spread out.
 This would only continue now that we were into the pit stop phase with Justin Beckett (C- Type) and Jonathan Lupton (DB2), the next to take their mandatory stops.
 Probably the best battle of the race at this point was between Jonathan Lupton and Shaun Bromley (see below).

 This was a great dice between Jonathan Lupton (DB2) and Shaun Bromley (MGA).
 They swapped places several times and their battle only came to an end when they pitted on different laps.
 Photo - Mick Walker